samber/do/README.md

 ## 💡 Features

 - **📒 Service registration**
-  - By type inference
+  - Register by type
-  - By name
+  - Register by name
+  - Register multiple services from a package at once
 - **🪃 Service invocation**
   - Eager loading
   - Lazy loading